daiearth22/test/sales-process/accounting/index.html.md

 1. Generate invoice -> Post invoice

-1. Twinfield: create three draft sales, one for each invoice (original one but with line item price changed so that VAT checks out, credit one but with line item price changed so that VAT checks out, correct one/index.html.md)
+1. Twinfield: create three draft sales, one for each invoice (original one but with line item price changed so that VAT checks out, credit one but with line item price changed so that VAT checks out, correct one)

-## Crediting an old Recurly transaction (more than 1 Q old/index.html.md)
+## Crediting an old Recurly transaction (more than 1 Q old)

 1. Assuming new invoicing dashboard